jkarsrud/ember-cli-maven-deploy/README.md

 # Ember-cli-maven-deploy

-Ember-CLI command to deploy files to Maven repos, wrapping [Finn.no's maven-deploy package](https://github.com/finn-no/maven-deploy)
+Ember-CLI command to deploy files to Maven repositories

+## Installation

+* `ember install:npm ember-cli-maven-deploy`

+## Usage

+Run `ember generate maven-deploy` to generate a `maven-config.json`-file in the root of your directory.

 This README outlines the details of collaborating on this Ember addon.